Progress Report

 Subject 2: Quantum-Controlled Electronic Integrated Circuits

-- To achieve fast and high-fidelity quantum control of quantum circuits at cryogenic temperatures, we have developed a superconducting microwave pulse generator capable of generating microwaves of arbitrary amplitude (Fig. 3).
-A single flux quantum (SFQ) circuit is used to generate a 100 GHz density-modulated SFQ pulse train, and a superconducting filter is used to generate a 5 GHz microwave pulse.
+To achieve fast and high-fidelity quantum control of quantum circuits at cryogenic temperatures, we have developed a superconducting microwave pulse generator capable of generating microwaves of arbitrary amplitude (Fig. 3).
+The system utilizes a single flux quantum (SFQ) circuit to generate a 5 GHz SFQ pulse train, which is then shaped into a 5 GHz microwave pulse with variable amplitude using a superconducting filter.

 Subject 3: Theoretical study of quantum interface